Phoenix009/Notes/Ethics/Epistemology, FilterBubbles and Fakes.md

 - fabricate justifications for falsehoods
 - make many coherent falsehoods that they start justifying each other

+> [!info] Info: Filter Bubbles are rare
+> Filter bubbles and echo chambers are not very common and do harm seldomly

 #### Confirmation Bias:
 The tendency to search for, interpret, favour and recall information that confirms or supports ones prior personal belief or values.